 - Political factors: When migration takes place mainly due to political interests, it is called political migration.
 Political instability communalism, regionalism, linguism, inter-caste and inter-religion rivalries, riots, terrorism, etc. create conflict and violence in the cities and state. thus political fear may motivate a person to migrate to a place where there are proper law and order situations.

 Effects of migration can be explained as follows

-- Brain drain: There has been a migration of Indian professional academicians, scientists, Engineers, etc. to foreign countries such as America Canada England, etc. The talent knowledge skills of such migrants contribute to the economic development of the host country does deprive our country of their skills and services which can be used to growth of development of our own country does phenomenal called as Brain drain.
+- Brain drain: There has been a migration of Indian professional academicians, scientists, Engineers, etc. to foreign countries such as America Canada England, etc. The talent knowledge skills of such migrants contribute to the economic development of the host country does deprive our country of their skills and services which can be used to grow of development of our own country does phenomenal called as Brain drain.

 - Foreign exchange reserve: People migrate from one country to another country for employment.
 Employment in foreign countries enabled them to earn foreign currencies.
 The migrant can benefit the home country by sending the remittance to their family this helps the home country to a valuable foreign exchange reserve.